Citizens for Tax Justice

-Citizens for Tax Justice (CTJ) is a Washington, D.C.-based think tank and advocacy group founded in 1979 focusing on tax policies and their impact.
+Citizens for Tax Justice (CTJ) is a Washington, D.C.–based think tank and advocacy group founded in 1979 focusing on tax policies and their impact.
 CTJ's work focuses primarily on federal tax policy, but also analyzes state and local tax policies.
-Its stated mission is to "give ordinary people a greater voice in the development of tax laws."
-CTJ's goals include: "fair taxes for middle and low-income families; requiring the wealthy to pay their fair share; closing corporate tax loopholes; adequately funding important government services;[and promoting] taxation that minimizes distortion of economic markets."

 CTJ is generally considered a liberal organization, but its research has also been cited by Republican politicians (including President Ronald Reagan) and right-wing tax reform organizations.
 The organization's 2013 Form 990 Tax Return states its purpose is "to promote social welfare."

 CTJ is a 501(c4) organization headed by Amy Hanauer.